 Rome the eternal city is perhaps my favourite city in the world.
 A bucket list city full of hidden gems!
 I love the history, the culture and the food.
-So if you want to make the most out of a visit to Rome the eternal city here are our not to miss essentials so you too can Eat, Sleep and Breathe Rome: Continue reading Eat sleep breathe Rome – the not to miss on a lux family trip to Rome the eternal city!
+So if you want to make the most out of a visit to Rome the eternal city here are our not to miss essentials so you too can Eat, Sleep and Breathe Rome: View Post

 There’s always that moment before you go on a trip where you wonder if you have misjudged your plans – this is even more true when you are traveling as a family.
 I remember sitting on the plane before doing our big med trip last year and wondering if it was going to be as successful as we hoped.
 I’ll admit there were some hiccups along the way – I’m looking at you earthquake – but our trip in particular our experience in Rome inspired us in our future travels (you can read about our big trip planning here).
 So here is a low down of places we’ve been and how they have inspired us for future travel with our baby contrary to what people have told us!
 View Post